Zeta Re-Strengthens to a Hurricane, Takes Aim at Gulf Coast

 “There’s no doubt that we’ve seen a lot this year, with COVID and so many threats from so many storms,” Gilich said in a news release, “but this storm shows that we haven’t seen it all yet."

-The storm approached as New Orleans officials announced that a turbine that generates power to the city's aging drainage pump system broke down Sunday, with no quick repair in sight.
-There was enough power to keep the pumps operating if needed but it left authorities with little excess power to tap should a breakdown of other turbines occur, officials said at a news conference with Mayor LaToya Cantrell.
+As Zeta approached, New Orleans officials announced that a turbine that generates power to the city's aging drainage pump system broke down Sunday, with no quick repair in sight.
+There was enough power to keep the pumps operating if needed, but little excess power to tap if other turbines fail, officials said at a news conference with Mayor LaToya Cantrell.

 Officials said they were running through contingencies to provide power and make repairs where needed should there be other equipment problems.
-Forecasts, meanwhile, called for anywhere from 2 to 6 inches (5 to 15 centimeters) of rain to fall in the New Orleans area.
-Officials noted that Zeta is expected to be a relatively fast-moving storm, possibly mitigating the flood threat.
+Forecasts called for anywhere from 2 to 6 inches (5 to 15 centimeters) of rain to fall in the New Orleans area, but Zeta is expected to be a relatively fast-moving storm, possibly mitigating the flood threat.

-Zeta broke the record for the previous earliest 27th Atlantic named storm that formed Nov.
+Zeta broke the previous record for a 27th named Atlantic storm, taking shape more than a month before that one on Nov.
 29, 2005.
-It’s also the 11th hurricane of the season.
+It’s also this season's 11th hurricane.
 An average season sees six hurricanes and 12 named storms.

 The extraordinarily busy hurricane season has focused attention on the role of climate change, which scientists say is causing wetter, stronger and more destructive storms.

 Louisiana has been hit by two tropical storms and two hurricanes: Laura, blamed for at least 27 Louisiana deaths after it struck in August, and Delta, which exacerbated Laura’s damage in the same area just weeks later.
-New Orleans has been in the warning area for potential tropical cyclones seven times this year but has seen them veer to the east or west.
+New Orleans has been in the warning area for potential tropical cyclones seven times this year, each one veering to the east or west.

 “I don’t think we’re going to be as lucky with this one,” city emergency director Colin Arnold said.

-Another approaching storm piled on more worries for evacuees from previous hurricanes.
+With yet another storm approaching, worries accumulated for people left homeless.
 The state is sheltering about 3,600 evacuees from Laura and Delta, most in New Orleans area hotels.

 “I’m physically and mentally tired,” a distraught Yolanda Lockett of Lake Charles said, standing outside a New Orleans hotel.